-On May 24th, Nvidia delivered quarterly financial results which sent the stock up by ~24% the following day.
+On May 24th, NVIDIA Corp delivered quarterly financial results which sent the stock up by ~24% the following day.
 The company's revenues beat estimates by 10% (~$700mn), while the revenue guidance for the following quarter came in 53% above expectations (~$3.8bn), both driven by the explosion in demand for GPUs to power Artificial intelligence (AI) workloads.

-These results benefited the broader AI sector, with players surging after results that would have otherwise not commanded such a spike (e.g., Marvell ), and others "just" being the targets of investors raising their expectations (e.g., C3.ai ).
+These results benefited the broader AI sector, with players surging after results that would have otherwise not commanded such a spike (e.g., Marvell ), and others "just" being the targets of investors raising their expectations (e.g., C3.ai Inc).